Hokum (film): Production

-The film is written and directed by Damian McCarthy.
-It is produced by Image Nation and Spooky Pictures with producers including Roy Lee and Steven Schneider as well as Derek Dauchy, Ruth Treacy, Julianne Forde and Mairtín de Barra.
+Hokum was written and directed by Damian McCarthy, and based on his own original story.
+The Irish-US production was produced by Image Nation, Tailored Films and Spooky Pictures with producers including Roy Lee and Steven Schneider as well as Derek Dauchy, Ruth Treacy, Julianne Forde and Mairtín de Barra.
 It has support from Screen Ireland.
 The cast is led by Adam Scott, and also includes Peter Coonan and David Wilmot.

-Principal photography took place in West Cork in Ireland in 2025.
+Principal photography took place in County Cork in Ireland in February and March 2025.